visionsystemsgmbh/programming_examples/CAN/python/dev-tester/README.md

 ===================

-This is a small utility that checks whether a device behind a given serial port is a VSCAN device.
+This is a small utility that checks whether a device behind a given serial port is a VSCAN device, sends and receives CAN frames and displays the relevant system information.

 Requirements
 ------------

-The script requires Python 3.6 or later, PySerial and netifaces modules.
+The script requires Python 3.6 or later, PySerial, python-can and netifaces modules.

     pip3 install pyserial netifaces python-can